Aniline: Pyramidalization

-The amine group in anilines is a slightly pyramidalized molecule, with hybridization of the nitrogen somewhere between sp^{3} and sp^{2}.
-The nitrogen is described as having high p character.
-The amino group in aniline is flatter (i.e., it is a "shallower pyramid") than that in an aliphatic amine, owing to conjugation of the lone pair with the aryl substituent.
+The amine group in anilines is slightly pyramidal.
+The hybridization of nitrogen is describe somewhere between sp^{3} and sp^{2}.
+The lone pair of electrons on nitrogen have high p character.
+The amino group in aniline is flatter (i.e., it is a "shallower pyramid") than that in an aliphatic amine, an effect attributed to conjugation of the lone pair with the aryl substituent.
 The observed geometry reflects a compromise between two competing factors: 1) stabilization of the N lone pair in an orbital with significant s character favors pyramidalization (orbitals with s character are lower in energy), while 2) delocalization of the N lone pair into the aryl ring favors planarity (a lone pair in a pure p orbital gives the best overlap with the orbitals of the benzene ring π system).

 Consistent with these factors, substituted anilines with electron donating groups are more pyramidalized, while those with electron withdrawing groups are more planar.
 In the parent aniline, the lone pair is approximately 12% s character, corresponding to sp^{7.3} hybridization.
 (For comparison, alkylamines generally have lone pairs in orbitals that are close to sp^{3}.)

 The pyramidalization angle between the C–N bond and the bisector of the H–N–H angle is 142.5°.
 For comparison, in more strongly pyramidal amine group in methylamine, this value is ~125°, while that of the amine group in formamide has an angle of 180°.

 Production

-Industrial aniline production involves hydrogenation of nitrobenzene (typically at 200–300 °C) in the presence of metal catalysts: Approximately 4 billion kilograms are produced annually.
+Industrial aniline production involves hydrogenation of nitrobenzene (typically at 200–300 °C) in the presence of metal catalysts: Approximately 4 million tonnes are produced annually.
 Catalysts include nickel, copper, palladium, and platinum, and newer catalysts continue to be discovered.

 The reduction of nitrobenzene to aniline was first performed by Nikolay Zinin in 1842, using sulfide salts (Zinin reaction).
 The reduction of nitrobenzene to aniline was also performed as part of reductions by Antoine Béchamp in 1854, using iron as the reductant (Bechamp reduction).
 These stoichiometric routes remain useful for specialty anilines.

 Aniline can alternatively be prepared from ammonia and phenol derived from the cumene process.

-In commerce, three brands of aniline are distinguished: aniline oil for blue, which is pure aniline; aniline oil for red, a mixture of equimolecular quantities of aniline and ortho- and para-toluidines; and aniline oil for safranine, which contains aniline and ortho-toluidine and is obtained from the distillate (échappés) of the fuchsine fusion.